ilyakashtelyan/pmc-docs/docs/source/roles.rst

 Production editor
 -----------------
-The production editors, previously known as the PubMed team, bear the primary respoibility for guiding the paper through the `post-publication check <ppcheck.html>`__ process.
+The production editors, previously known as the PubMed team, bear the primary responsibility for guiding the paper through the `post-publication check <ppcheck.html>`__ process.
-They identify and forward corrections to vendors, verify the implementation, and approve papers for arrchiving.
+They identify and forward corrections to vendors, verify the implementation, and approve papers for archiving.

 PE's tasks include: